Advancing interoperability through regulatory reform

 Last year, we consulted with industry on the requirement to have an Interoperability Management Plan for operations on the National Network for Interoperability (NNI).
 Your feedback outlined the importance of a concise, clear and easily understood definition of the NNI, which needs to be gazetted prior to the requirement coming into effect.

-We are now seeking your feedback on the proposed definition and map of the NNI, which can be found in this consultation paper.
+We sought feedback on the proposed definition and map of the NNI, which can be found in this consultation paper.

 Interoperability Management Plan (IMP)